intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 {{CONTRERAS}} emphasized the importance of reassessing deployment assumptions and incorporating updated operator requirements.
 The authors are addressing these aspects through {{I-D.boucadair-nmop-rfc3535-20years-later}}, leveraging feedback and discussions from the workshop.

 ### Survey

+As outlined in {{outreach}}, the workshop program committee organized outreach initiatives to gather direct feedback and conducted a survey. {{SURVEY-INSIGHTS}} provided an overview of the respondents’ backgrounds, as well as insights into the most widely used tools, protocols, and APIs for configuration, monitoring, and other network operations.
+Notably, the survey revealed that Ansible and CLI are the most popular configuration tools, NetConf is the preferred configuration protocol, and Prometheus and SNMP are widely used for monitoring.
+The survey also captured feedback on network automation and streaming telemetry.
+Additionally, valuable insights from direct operator feedback were also presented (see {{insights}}).

 ### Discussion